You need to create an account before purchasing access to recorded (A/V or webinar) courses or live courses. Account creation is free.

 • If you don’t take part, it won’t be held against you.

 • You can take part now and later drop out, and it won’t be held against you.

 • If you don’t understand, ask questions.

 • Ask all the questions you want before you decide.

 The purpose of the Ethics research is to explore patterns of Ethical decision-making in clinical practice and to discover whether Ethical confidence affects decision-making.

 The purpose of the CBT research study is to explore how organizational efforts may facilitate Latinx involvement in mental health/substance use treatment.

-All participants are requested to allow their de-identified information to be used for research.
-If you decide to participate in a training that will be used for research, you will be asked to complete a registration which will request acknowledgement that your de-identified data can be used in research.
+All participants are requested to allow their information to be used for research.
+If you decide to participate in a training that will be used for research, you will be asked to complete a registration which will request acknowledgement that your data can be used in research.
 Other general procedures include completing online pretests (10 – 15 minutes each).
-If you wish to get a certificate for the NYSED-approved courses you can continue by taking the courses that open for your participation after you complete the pretest questionnaires.
+If you wish to get a certificate for the NYSOASAS and NYSED-approved courses you can continue by taking the courses that open for your participation after you complete the pretest questionnaires.
 Your access to the 2024 course materials is under your control and at your leisure.
 As a NYS clinician, the completion of both courses and the 10 minute posttests with 75% accuracy will earn 4.75 CEs (total) toward your clinical licensure.
 If you do not complete with 75% accuracy the first time, you will be able to take the posttest a second time with access to the training materials.

 • Participating will not cost you anything.

 • You will not be paid for taking part in this research.